Bowserinator/kontrol-wiki/assets/pages/blocks/microcontroller_maker.md

 <WikiImage caption="Microcontroller Maker GUI" src="/img/muc_maker_gui.png" />

-When placed, right click the microcontroller make to open the GUI.
+When placed, right click the microcontroller maker to open the GUI.
 The GUI opens only if the player is in Creative mode, and has the proper permissions.
-An outline will be drawn in the world; this is the bounding box of the area the generated microcontroller.
+An outline will be drawn in the world; this is the bounding box of the area of the generated microcontroller.

 A piston cannot move this block.